 Best value Bluetooth speaker overall

 The Anker Soundcore 3 is an amazing little Bluetooth speaker for outdoor sounds.
-At $51 (£56 / AU$89), it's one of the best-sounding portable speakers I've heard at the price.
-It's available in blue, red and silver colors for a little extra cost in addition to the standard slick black I tested.
+At $50 @ Amazon (£56 / AU$89) right now, it's one of the best-sounding portable speakers I've heard at the price.
+It gives up to 24 hours of playback, and comes in blue, red and silver colors for a little extra cost in addition to the standard slick black version I tested.

 Best under $100